Genivia/ugrep/README.md

     -t TYPES, --file-type=TYPES
             Search only files associated with TYPES, a comma-separated list of file types.
-Each file type corresponds to a set of filename extensions passed to option -O.  For capitalized file types, the search is expanded to include files with matching file signature magic bytes, as if passed to option -M.  When a type is preceded by a `!' or a `^', excludes files of the specified type.
+Each file type corresponds to a set of filename extensions passed to option -O and filenames passed to option -g.
+            For capitalized file types, the search is expanded to include files with matching file signature magic bytes, as if passed to option -M.  When a type is preceded by a `!' or a `^', excludes files of the specified type.
 This option may be repeated.
     --stats
             Output statistics on the number of files and directories searched, and the inclusion and exclusion constraints applied.